lolli42/dbdoctor/README.md

 database a lot.

+# Limits

+Even though this low level tool tries to be very careful and checks lots of details before suggesting a change, there are still some limits and assumptions: For example, the "delete" column of soft-delete aware TCA tables is **assumed** to be an integer column, and **not** a text or varchar or similar.
+The correct schema of this column is usually created by the core as long as there is no explicit definition of it in a `ext_tables.sql` file.
+However, if an extension gets this wrong and defines such a field in some broken way, dbdoctor may create hazard by suggesting delete or updates of all rows.

+As such, TCA and `ext_tables.sql` of extensions should be in a good shape before working with dbdoctor, and changes suggested by health checks should **always be checked manually** before committing them to the database.
+Also, never forget to back up the database to prepare for an eventually needed disaster recovery.
+Do not accept dbdoctor suggestions blindly!

 # Current status

 First releases have been done, but we're not confident enough to have a 1.0.0, yet.